swisscom/dopc/README.md

 Logs are not rotated automatically.
 To truncate logs use `bundle exec rake log:clear:all`.
 In error cases it can happen that executions log files are left over, then use `bundle exec rake log:clear:exe` to delete them.

+## Implementation

+* Plans are executed in background with Delayed::Job.
+* Scheduling plan executions is done everytime a new execution is added or an execution finishes.
+* When restarting scheduling must be done manually with the `dopc:schedule` rake task.
+* Plans are managed with the plan store from dop_common, nothing is stored in the local database.
+Plans and executions are connected only by the plan name (no IDs).
+* Only one execution for a specific plan can be running or queued at a time.
+* Before calling DOPi its configuration is loaded from file (usually `~/.dop/dopi.conf`, except when the Rails environment is `test`, then also all executions are started with the `noop` option.
+* Be careful with mocking and setup/teardown in tests, may cause trouble with unclean state in tests or leaving over tmp files/logs/etc.

+## Troubleshooting

+Rails logs everything to `log/<environment>.log`.
+Delayed::Job runs in separate processes and logs to `log/jobs_<environment>.log`.
+Executions log to individual log files in `log/executions_<environment>/<job_id>.log`.

+## Caveats

+* When crashing pending executions will not necessarily be scheduled after restart.
+Only if there is at least one queued execution or some execution is added added/deleted.
+* Logging per execution works only as long as a job is executed in its own Ruby process (which is the case with Delayed::Job) since the log is set globally.
+  In future this may require to set individual log objects for each DOPv/DOPi run.

+## Todo

+* Test recovering failed workers

 ## API Specification